Dirk Gently's Holistic Detective Agency by Douglas Adams

 incurred by the actions of various previous identities.

-He did attend Cambridge, however…well, at least until
+He did attend Cambridge, however…well, at least

-the police took him away in handcuffs after an
+until the police took him away in handcuffs after an

 unfortunate fund-raising project involving cash

 payments and an advance copy of exam questions.
-His

-investigator, are padding expenses and sweet-talking
+a private investigator, are padding expenses and sweet-

-soon.
+time soon.

 But a big case falls into Gently’s lap, and the sham